tenmax/poppy/README.md

 ## Execution Context

 *Poppy* introduces the concept of execution context.
 One execution context contains a thread pool with *n* threads and *m* partitions.
-It treat one partition as a task, and one thread only proceeds task at the same time.
+It treat one partition as a task, and one thread only processses task at the same time.
 Internally, it make the projection, filtering, accumulation of aggregation as a pipeline.
 Once all tasks complete, the thread pool shutdown and release all the resources.

 The following diagram is an example of multiple partition with 3 threads in pool.
 And the final results would pipe the result to the queue and be pulled by the caller thread.